charguer/optitrust/doc/structure.md

 The modifier `cStrict` requires the nesting to be immediate, for example `[cFor "i"; cStrict; cFor "j"]` requires the for-loop on "j" to appear as direct child in the body of the for-loop on "i", whereas [cFor "i"; cFor "j"]` allows e.g. another intermediate loop to appear between the loop on "i" and that on "j".

+Targeting by the string representation is also possible, at the level of instructions or expressions.
+For example, `[cFor "i"; sInstr "a++"]` targets the instruction `a++` inside the for-loop on "i".
+Matching is by default on substrings; operations for regular-expressions matching are also available.

 By default, a target expects to resolve to exactly one path.
 The modifier `nbMulti` allows multiple targets.
 For example, `[nbMulti; cFor "i"]` may point at one or several for-loops index with "i". `nbAny` allows any number of occurrences, including zero. `nbExact 3` checks that the number of occurrences found is exactly 3.

 The constraints are defined in the files `constr.ml` and `target.ml`.
 The resolution of targets is implemented in `constr.ml`.
 The high-level operators involving targets are implemented in `target.ml` and are described next.